lusinge/site-web/README.md

 The above steps might be reduced by using template processing on otherwise unprocessed files (normally not part of hugo).
 See the following for more info https://vercel.com/docs/functions/serverless-functions/runtimes/node-js
 NOTE: Once we move the project over to a dedicated git, change the node info under api and track the version
+NOTE: And the source link in the footer
+NOTE: And package.json